Why would you enter holidays in your project schedule?

 - Filters - How to filter your plan by certain tasks or resources

-- Highlight tasks - This step by step guide shows how to highlight particular tasks in MS Project.
+- Highlight tasks - This step by step guide shows how to highlight particular tasks in Microsoft Project.

-- Hyperlinks - How to create hyperlinks in MS Project
+- Hyperlinks - How to create hyperlinks in Microsoft Project

 - Progress lines - This how to guide explains progress lines, how to read them and how to use them.